Three Witches: In art

 Henry Fuseli would later create one of the more famous portrayals of the Three Witches in 1783, entitled The Weird Sisters or The Three Witches.
 In it, the witches are lined up and dramatically pointing at something all at once, their faces in profile.
 This painting was parodied by James Gillray in 1791 in Weird Sisters; Ministers of Darkness; Minions of the Moon.
 Three figures are lined up with their faces in profile in a way similar to Fuseli's painting.
 However, the three figures are recognisable as Lord Dundas (the home secretary at the time), William Pitt (prime minister), and Lord Thurlow (Lord Chancellor).
 The three of them are facing a moon, which contains the profiled faces of George III and Queen Charlotte.
 The drawing is intended to highlight the insanity of King George and the unusual alliance of the three politicians.

 Fuseli created two other works depicting the Three Witches for a Dublin art gallery in 1794.
 The first, entitled Macbeth, Banquo and the Three Witches was a frustration for him.
 His earlier paintings of Shakespearean scenes had been done on horizontal canvases, giving the viewer a picture of the scene that was similar to what would have been seen on stage.
 Woodmason requested vertical paintings, shrinking the space Fuseli had to work with.
-In this particular painting he uses lightning and other dramatic effects to separated Macbeth and Banquo from the witches more clearly and communicate how unnatural their meeting is.
+In this particular painting he uses lightning and other dramatic effects to separate Macbeth and Banquo from the witches more clearly and communicate how unnatural their meeting is.
 Macbeth and Banquo are both visibly terrified, while the witches are confidently perched atop a mound.
 Silhouettes of the victorious army of Macbeth can be seen celebrating in the background, but lack of space necessitates the removal of the barren, open landscape seen in Fuseli's earlier paintings for the Boydell Shakespeare Gallery of the same scene.